Updated

 Key Takeaways

-- The TSA generally bans hiking poles in carry-on bags.
-You must pack them in checked luggage.
+- The TSA prohibits hiking poles in carry-on bags — pack them in checked luggage only.

-- Poles rarely count as mobility aids like canes unless you have a documented medical need.
+- Poles don’t qualify as mobility aids unless you carry written medical documentation.

-- Major airlines like Delta and American require you to check your poles to avoid losing them at security.
+- Major airlines including Delta and American require you to check trekking poles.

 TSA Regulations on Hiking Poles

-The TSA decides what you can and cannot bring onto a plane.
-Their rules for hiking poles are quite strict.
-Security agents classify them as items that could be used as weapons.
+The TSA decides what you can and can’t bring onto a plane.
+Their rules for hiking poles are strict.
+Security agents classify them as items that could work as weapons.

-Current TSA guidelines for hiking poles state they are prohibited in carry-on bags.
-Even if you have carried them on before, today’s protocols require them to be in checked luggage.
+According to current TSA guidelines, hiking poles are prohibited in carry-on bags.
+Even if you’ve carried them on before, today’s protocols require them in checked luggage.

 TSA agents have the final say at the checkpoint.
-A standard trekking pole with a metal tip will likely be flagged and taken away.
-Foldable or collapsible poles are usually treated the same way.
-A mobility cane is allowed, but it must be clear that it is for medical use rather than sport.
+A standard trekking pole with a metal tip will likely get flagged and removed.
+Foldable or collapsible poles face the same outcome.
+A mobility cane is allowed, but it must clearly serve a medical purpose rather than a sporting one.

-To avoid stress, be ready to check your poles.
-If you need them for walking, bring medical documentation to show they are a necessary aid.
+To avoid problems, plan to check your poles.
+If you need them for walking support, bring medical documentation to confirm they’re a necessary aid.

-Airlines also have their own rules for sporting gear.
-Most of these follow the TSA’s safety standards.
-Major carriers like Delta and American Airlines require you to put hiking poles in checked bags.
+Airlines set their own rules for sporting gear, and most align with TSA safety standards.
+Major carriers like Delta and American Airlines require trekking poles in checked bags.

 Budget airlines often charge for checked luggage.
-You should factor this cost into your travel budget.
-Some airlines might also ask you to pack your poles in a protective bag to keep them from damaging other suitcases.
+Factor this into your travel budget before you book.
+Some airlines also ask you to pack poles in a protective bag to prevent damage to other passengers’ belongings.

 Poles can be bulky, so watch your bag’s total weight.
-Check the “Sporting Equipment” section of your airline’s website before you head to the airport.
+Check the “Sporting Equipment” section of your airline’s website before heading to the airport.

 Tips for Packing Hiking Poles in Checked Luggage